Anson Call: Biography

 While some have said Call also helped to colonize Tooele County, Utah, that assertion seems to be somewhat 'factually enhanced' by enthusiastic descendants.
 More plausibly, he helped to gather firewood in a canyon near Tooele with his brother Josiah, who did help to settle Tooele.
 No actual settling there is mentioned in Anson's 1854 personal journal nor in his biography.

 In Mormon history, Call — who served in various callings including as President of the Bountiful United Order, in a stake presidency and as a two-time bishop — is perhaps most famous for recording Joseph Smith's Rocky Mountain prophecy of 1842.
+At the completion of the Bountiful Tabernacle, Brigham Young and “150 persons and 100 horses" were hosted at the Anson Call residence in Bountiful in the days surrounding the festivities.

-But he was also among those who quarried stone for the building of the Nauvoo Temple, and was also one of its guards.
+Call was also among those who quarried stone for the building of the Nauvoo Temple, and was also one of its guards.
 And later, he was among that elite group of leading priesthood holders (nine in all, including Anson, Lorenzo Snow and his sister Eliza) who were sent by President Young in 1872 to rededicate the Holy Land for the return of the Jews.
 But because President George A. Smith discovered in London that he lacked sufficient funds to complete the journey, Anson stepped forward with his own $800, opting to stay behind in England, Scotland, Ireland and Wales (visiting church conferences), so that President Smith might continue on to participate in the solemn dedicatory services at Jerusalem's Mount Olivet.
 Anson never issued complaint for that personal loss of sacred experience and money (which, in fact, he insisted that President Smith never repay him), going even further during his 5-month stay in the British Isles by providing funds for nine Saints in England to immigrate to Utah.

 'One of the great frontiersmen of Mormondom' — such was historian Juanita Brooks' assessment of Anson Call.
-Despite the wide range of settlements in the intermountain West which Call helped to found, he maintained as his primary residence Bountiful UT, where he died peacefully in 1890, at eighty years of age.
+Despite the wide range of settlements in the intermountain West which Call helped to found, he maintained as his primary residence at Bountiful UT, where he died peacefully in 1890, at eighty years of age.